-The Creative Producing Lab supports producers applying with a completed draft of a feature film or a television pilot they wish to workshop during the program.
+The Creative Producing Track supports producers applying with a completed draft of a feature film or a television pilot they wish to workshop during the program.
 Applicants must be a producer and have a director attached to the project they have submitted.

-The Documentary Lab supports documentary filmmakers applying with a work-in-progress (trailer, select scenes or an assembly) they wish to workshop during the program.
+The Documentary Track supports documentary filmmakers applying with a work-in-progress (trailer, select scenes or an assembly) they wish to workshop during the program.
 Applicants must be the director and/or producer and control the rights of the project they have submitted.

 Through elective collaborative workshops, GMM Fellows engage in creative collaborations and a cross-cultural exchange with LA-based Film Independent Fellows, learning from one another about filmmaking and their different cultures and environments.

 iPhone Documentary Workshop

 Fellows explore LA and discover people and subjects to document while using accessible new tools and technology.

 Immersive Storytelling and Virtual Reality Production